blueOkiris/zig-snake/README.md

 A snake clone in Zig with statically-compiled SDL2

+## Purpose

+The purpose of making this is to serve 1) as a learning exercize and 2) as a starting point for others who want to learn Zig.

+That said, I can't recommend Zig after using it.
+The entire time I've been making this, I've wanted to use another language like Rust, C++, and C.

+Zig is cool in concept and does a lot right in terms of features, but it's my opinion that these features are not executed upon well.

 ## Build

 For the main project you only need a zig compiler.